Strobesstrobes

 Run SCA on the deployment package and hunt secrets in environment variables.

 Over-privileged execution roles are the highest-impact serverless finding because a compromised function inherits whatever its role can do.
-When you achieve code execution through an event injection or a vulnerable dependency, you are immediately operating with the function's IAM permissions.
+The moment you get code execution through an event injection or a vulnerable dependency, you operate with the function's IAM permissions.
 If that role carries wildcard actions or broad data access, a single function bug becomes account-wide compromise.
+The fix is one role per function, scoped to exactly what it needs.
+During testing, read each function's role then model its reach:

-The fix is one role per function, scoped to exactly what that function needs.
-During testing, enumerate each function's role and model its blast radius: in AWS, read the role policy and run pmapper; in Azure and GCP, check the managed identity or service account bindings.
-Functions also expose their environment variables to any code that runs in them, so any secret stored there (API keys, database credentials) is readable post-compromise.
+Those two attached managed policies are the whole problem: a thumbnail function should never read every secret in the account.
+In Azure and GCP, check the managed identity or service-account bindings the same way.
+Functions also expose their environment variables to any code that runs in them, so any secret stored there is readable post-compromise.
 The IAM escalation paths in our AWS penetration testing guide apply directly to these roles.

 Strobes insight